• Articles

 Objective.
 The objective of a Constructor is to start class members ngOnInit is used in case of startup/announcement and avoids things to work in builders.

-10. What is the purpose of the async pipe?
+6. What is the purpose of the async pipe?

 The async pipe’s purpose is to mark the components that need to be checked for changes.
 It subscribes to an Observable or Promise and returns the latest value it has emitted.
 Once this new value is emitted, the components are marked by the async pipe.
 When any component is destroyed, the async pipe detaches or unsubscribes automatically.
 Similarly, if the expression reference of the component changes, the async pipe detaches or unsubscribes from the old Observable or Promise and subscribes to a new one.

-11. What is the option to choose between inline and external templates?
+7. What is the option to choose between inline and external templates?

 Usually, inline templates are used for small codes and external templates are used for comparatively bigger views.
-However, the choice of inline or external templates is sometimes based on organizational policy, situations etc.
+However, the choice of inline or external templates is sometimes based on organizational policy, situations, etc.

-12. What is the purpose of the ‘ngFor’ directive?
+8. What is the purpose of the ‘ngFor’ directive?

 The purpose of the ‘ngFor’ directive in Angular is to iterate over a collection or an array and generate repetitive HTML elements or components based on each item in the collection.
 It allows for dynamic rendering of content by repeating a template block for each item in the specified collection.
 The ‘ngFor’ directive is commonly used to display lists, tables, or any other structured data where repetitive rendering is required.
 It provides a convenient way to handle and manipulate collections of data in Angular templates.

-13. What is the purpose of the ngIf directive?
+9. What is the purpose of the ngIf directive?

 The purpose of the ngIf directive is to remove or recreate a part of the DOM tree in alignment with an expression.
 If the ngIf directive finds the expression being evaluated to be false, the element is removed from the tree, else a matching element is inserted into the DOM tree.

-14. What happens if you use the script tag inside the template?
+10. What happens if you use the script tag inside the template?

-If we use script tag inside template, Angular marks the value as unsafe and automatically initiates the process of sanitizing it.
+If we use a script tag inside the template, Angular marks the value as unsafe and automatically initiates the process of sanitizing it.
 This eradicates the script tag, but the content is kept safe, i.e. the text element.
 This entire process results in eliminating the risk of injection attacks.

-15. What are template expressions?
+11. What are template expressions?

 A template expression in Angular is an expression that is represented in double curly braces ‘{{ }}’ and produces a value.
 The template expression is executed by Angular and is assigned to a property of a binding target.
-Now, the binding target can be any of these- an HTML element, a directive or even a component.
+Now, the binding target can be any of these- an HTML element, a directive, or even a component.

-17. What is the difference between Angular and AngularJS?
+12. What is the difference between Angular and AngularJS?

 Following are some of the major and significant differences between Angular and AngularJS: